tonyaellie/tonya-utils/README.md

 - [Counter](https://utils.tokia.dev/counter): A tool for counting the number of characters, words, or lines in a given piece of text.
 - [Diff](https://utils.tokia.dev/diff): A tool for comparing the differences between two pieces of text.
 - [Encoder](https://utils.tokia.dev/encoder): A tool for encoding a given piece of text.
+- [TTTime](https://utils.tokia.dev/tttime): A clock that displays the current TTTime.

 ## Planned Utils